amanlai/stack-overflow-answers/data-manipulation/pandas/select-rows/readme.md

 <sup>3</sup>: Code used to produce the performance graphs of the two methods for strings and numbers can be found on the current repo [here][5].

+<sup>4</sup>: The following benchmark used a dataframe with 20mil rows (on average filtered half of the rows) and retrieved their indexes.
+The method chaining via `pipe()` does very well compared to the other efficient options.
+The code used for this test may be found on the current repo [here][8].

+<sup>5</sup>: For a 20 mil row dataframe constructed in the same way as in <sup>1</sup>) for the benchmark, you will find that the method proposed here is the fastest option.
+It performs better than bitwise-operator chaining because by design, `eval()` performs multiple operations on a large dataframe faster than vectorized Python operations and it is more memory efficient than `query()` because unlike `query()`, `eval().pipe(...)` doesn't need to create a copy of the sliced dataframe to get its index.

   [1]: https://pandas.pydata.org/docs/getting_started/install.html#install-recommended-dependencies